Error distributions for random grid approximations of multidimensional stochastic integrals: Introduction

 One center of interest for this paper is the possibility to improve approximation by using variable and random grids.
 In particular we study approximation schemes where the evaluation times $i/n$ are replaced by time points given by the recursion $\tau_0^n = 0$ and

 for a positive adapted process $\theta(t)$.
-We also study how the function $\theta $ can be chosen to design the approximation error so that it has desirable properties.
-For example, these could be homogeneous evolution of risk, or to make the approximation error have minimal standard deviation.
+We also study how the function $\theta$ can be chosen to design the approximation error so that it has desirable properties.
+For example, these could be homogeneous evolution of risk, or how to make the approximation error have minimal standard deviation.

-A main motivation for writing this paper was to provide tools to study discrete hedging which uses random intervention times.
-We exemplify these possibilities by using the general results to exhibit a "no bad days" strategy and a minimum standard deviation strategy for the Black-Scholes model.
+A main motivation for writing this paper is to provide tools to study discrete hedging which uses random intervention times.
+We exemplify these possibilities by using the general results to exhibit a ``no bad days'' strategy and a minimum standard deviation strategy for the Black--Scholes model.

-Weak convergence theory for approximations of stochastic integrals and solutions to stochastic differential equations is developed in \cite{Rootzen}, \cite{KurtzProtter_a}, \cite{KurtzProtter_b}, and \cite{KurtzProtter_c} and, in particular, an extensive study of the Euler method for SDE-s is provided by \cite{JacodProtter}.
-This theory has been used and extended to solve and analyze various aspects of approximation and hedging error problems in Mathematical Finance.
-As examples we mention \cite{DuffieProtter}, \cite{BertsimasEtAl}, \cite{HayashiMykland}, \cite{TankovVoltchkova}, \cite{BrodenWiktorsson}, and \cite{Fukasawa}.
-A Malliavin calculus approach to discrete hedging is used in \cite{GobetTemam} and in a number of papers, which also consider variable but deterministic grids, by Geiss and coworkers, see \cite{GeissToivola} and the references therein.
-The main theoretical tool of \cite{HayashiMykland} is related to our general result, as discussed further below.
-The quite interesting paper \cite{Fukasawa} also studies random grid grid approximations, for one-dimensional processes.
-The setting of Fukasawa's paper is more or less in the middle between our theorems \ref{cor:mixing} and \ref{thm:error}.
-The conditions used by Fukasawa are rather different from ours, and there doesn't seem to be any simple relations between the his results and ours.
+Weak convergence theory for approximations of stochastic integrals and solutions to stochastic differential equations is developed in \citet{Rootzen}, Kurtz and Protter (\citeyear{KurtzProttera,KurtzProtterb,KurtzProtterc}) and, in particular, an extensive study of the Euler method for SDEs is provided by \citet{JacodProtter}.
+This theory has been used and extended to solve and analyze various aspects of approximation and hedging error problems in mathematical finance.
+As examples we mention \citet{DuffieProtter}, \citet{BertsimasEtAl}, \citet{HayashiMykland}, \citet{TankovVoltchkova}, \citet{BrodenWiktorsson} and \citet{Fukasawa}.
+A Malliavin calculus approach to discrete hedging is used in \citet{GobetTemam} and in a number of papers, which also consider variable but deterministic grids, by Geiss and coworkers; see \citet{GeissToivola} and the references therein.
+The main theoretical tool of \citet{HayashiMykland} is related to our general result, as discussed further below.
+The quite interesting paper \citet{Fukasawa} also studies random grid approximations, for one-dimensional processes.
+The setting of Fukasawas paper is more or less in the middle between our Theorems \ref{cormixing} and~\ref{thmerror}.
+The conditions used by Fukasawa are rather different from ours, and there does not seem to be any simple relations between his results and ours.